 - 1 " fresh turmeric root thinly sliced*

 - 1 tbsp roasted dandelion root chunks see instructions for roasting here

 - 1 tsp honey or maple syrup

-Boil the ginger, turmeric root and dandelion root in water for 30 minutes.
-If using ground turmeric add it after the dandelion and ginger have boiled for 30 minutes.
+- Boil the ginger, turmeric root and dandelion root in water for 30 minutes.
+If using ground turmeric add this after the dandelion and ginger have boiled for 30 minutes.

-Strain, and then add liquid back to the pot with the milk or milk alternative and honey or maple syrup.
+- Strain and discard the roots, saving the liquid.
+Add the liquid back to the pot with the milk or milk alternative, as well as the honey or maple syrup.
 Heat until the milk mixture is warmed to your liking.

-Before serving, option to quickly blend your drink in a high-speed blender to build some foam on top.
-I find this only works with a milk or milk alternative that has a fat content (organic soy milk, homemade almond milk).
+- Before serving, the option to quickly blend your drink in a high-speed blender to build some foam on top.
+I find this only works with a milk or milk alternative that has a fat content (organic soy milk, homemade almond milk, pea milk).

 1 Trojanova I, Rada V, Kokoska L, Vlkova E. The bifidogenic effect of Taraxacum officinale root.
 Fitoterapia 2004;75:760-3